-- Friday School will meet from 3:15 p.m. until 6:15 p.m.
+- Friday School will meet from 3:15 p.m. until 6:00 p.m.
 The student will go directly from their last period class to Friday School.
-No one will be admitted after 3:15 p.m. - Students will not be allowed to use their phone except in cases of emergency. - Students will not be permitted to go to lockers or anywhere else in the building without permission. - Students are required to have schoolwork with them when they attend Friday School. - Absolutely no food or beverages are permitted. - A restroom break may be permitted at 4:30 p.m.
-At this time, movement is restricted to the restroom only. - If a student is ill on the day of a Friday School, he/she must bring in a medical excuse for that day. - The following may result in an out-of-school suspension - Skipping Friday School - Violation of Friday School or other school rules - Refusal to attend Friday School.
+No one will be admitted after 3:15 p.m. - Students will not be allowed to use their phone except in cases of emergency.
+Phones will be collected at the beginning of the Friday School and returned at the end. - Students will not be permitted to go to lockers or anywhere else in the building without permission. - Students are required to have schoolwork with them when they attend Friday School. - Absolutely no food or beverages are permitted. - A restroom break may be permitted at 4:30 p.m.
+At this time, movement is restricted to the restroom only. - If a student is ill on the day of a Friday School, he/she must bring in a medical excuse for that day. - The following may result in an out-of-school suspension - Skipping Friday School - Violation of Friday School or other school rules - Refusal to attend Friday School